-Operations - Operations describes the recommended framework for each Local Council of Leaders to create a level of consistency organization-wide while respecting the unique differences from office to office.

-Resources - A collection of documents, charts, graphs, and other materials to assist in implementing the operations outlined above.
+- Operations Operations describes the recommended framework for each Local Council of Leaders (LCOLs) to create a level of consistency organization-wide while respecting the unique differences from office to office. - Resources A collection of documents, charts, graphs, and other materials to assist in implementing the operations of the local office.